petebaker/r-makefile-definitions/README.md

 - Rtools   http://cran.r-project.org/bin/windows/Rtools/
 - miktex   http://miktex.org/

+*MACOSX* users should install *gnu make* from homebrew or macports.
+Homebrew versions of *latexmk* and *pandoc* are also available but *MacTex* is available as a binary package at http://www.tug.org/mactex/

 Notes
 =======

-Definitions in 'common.mk' have been developed and tested on linux and tested on windows.
-Some tweaking may be required.
+Definitions in 'r-rules.mk' have been developed and tested on linux.
+To a limited extent, these rules have also been tested on windows (Rtools) and macosx (homebrew 'gmake' - not macosx Xcode gnu 'make' which is 10 years old).
+Some tweaking may be required and is indeed encouraged.

-Once you have a Makefile which includes common.mk you can type 'make help' at the command prompt for further information.
+Once you have a Makefile which includes the file 'r-rules.mk' you can type 'make help' at the command prompt for further information.
+You can also tweak the variables like \$R, R\$R_OPTS defined in 'r-rules.mk' to change the defaults without needing to rewrite 'r-rules.mk'.
+Comprehensive documentation is in preparation.